 Both of these companies provide everything you legally require to get your LLC off the ground: a business name availability check, and the preparation and filing of your articles of organization.
 The big difference is that Incorporate.com doesn’t include any additional features except digital access to your documents, whereas MyCompanyWorks gives you access to their online compliance deadline reminder tool, and also provides you with an LLC operating agreement to outline the ownership structure and operating procedures of your company.

 Incorporate.com has longevity that no other company in this industry can match.
-They formed way back in 1899, and they’ve formed 750,000+ businesses since then.
-MyCompanyWorks has a respectable amount of experience themselves, although with over 50,000 customers served since 2001, they’re obviously not on Incorporate.com’s level when it comes to longevity or customer volume.
+They opened way back in 1899, and they’ve formed 750,000+ businesses since then.
+MyCompanyWorks has a respectable amount of experience themselves, although with more than 60,000 customers served since 2001, they’re obviously not on Incorporate.com’s level when it comes to longevity or customer volume.

 Both of these service providers base their turnaround estimates on the requirements of each formation state, and they also both offer expediting service.
 While one may be slightly faster than the other in some select states, for the most part they are equals in this regard.